CoAxLab/CBGTPy/README.md

 ## Install conda on your machine
 	* Download from here https://docs.conda.io/projects/miniconda/en/latest/
-	* Type the following on your command line
+	* In the directory, where the executable file (eg. Miniconda3-latest-MacOSX-x86_64.sh) is downloaded, type the following on your command line

 		* Mac.